Randomized hypergraph states and their entanglement properties: Conclusions

-Also, the entanglement witness was calculated analytically for the Clover and Hyperflower hypergraphs families, providing a way to understand the entanglement of these new families of hypergraphs, proven to be useful in experimental implementation as for measurement-based quantum computation.
-For future works, we intend to generalize this analysis for qudit LME-states, the most general class of locally maximally entangled states, where the phase of the applied gate is no longer equal to $\pi$.
+The entanglement witness was calculated analytically for the Clover and Flower hypergraph families, providing a way to understand the entanglement of these new families of hypergraphs, which have proven to be useful in experimental implementation as well as for measurement-based quantum computation.
+For future work, we intend to generalize this analysis for qudits LME-states, the most general class of locally maximally entangled states, where the phase of the applied gate is no longer equal to $\pi$.